Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 };
 ```

-Send a request to the backend to retrieve the cart data when the modal is opened.
+We send a request to the backend to retrieve the cart data when the modal is opened.

 ```typescript
 // Fetch the cart contents when the cart modal is visible